scalawithcats/scala-with-cats/src/pages/functors/index.md

 # Functors

 In this chapter we will investigate **functors**.
-Functors on their own aren't so useful, but special cases of functors such as as **monads** and **applicative functors** are some of the most commonly used abstractions in Cats.
+Functors on their own aren't so useful, but special cases of functors such as
+**monads** and **applicative functors** are some of the most commonly used abstractions in Cats.

 Informally, a functor is anything with a `map` method.
-You probably know lots of types that have this: `Option`, `List`, `Either`, and `Future`, to name a few.
+You probably know lots of types that have this:
+`Option`, `List`, `Either`, and `Future`, to name a few.

 Let's start as we did with monoids by looking at a few types and operations and seeing what general principles we can abstract.

 **Sequences**

 The `map` method is perhaps the most commonly used method on `List`.
 If we have a `List[A]` and a function `A => B`, `map` will create a `List[B]`.

 ```tut:book